I'm serialising a Holiday Romance on Wattpad! New chapters will be posted everyday.

 “Ah, yes,” she murmured, tilting her head slightly.
 “I know you.
 I knew exactly where you would be at this hour, just as I have since you were a boy in breeches.
 If I ever had a chance to catch you alone, it would be now.”

-Her words hung in the air, a poignant reminder of the years that had passed, the unspoken emotions that had lingered between them.
+Her words hung in the air, a poignant reminder of the time that slipped by, the unspoken emotions that lingered between them.
 She took a step closer, her voice softening.
-"You know I am truly sorry for the way I left, like I did."
+“You know I am truly sorry for the way I left, like I did.”

-A maelstrom of conflicting feelings churned beneath Caelen's gaze as he met hers.
-Her apology was a long-awaited salve to old wounds, yet years of longing and hurt couldn't be undone with mere words.
+A maelstrom of conflicting feelings churned beneath Caelen’s gaze as he met hers, even though she stood half a foot shorter.
+The scent of rosewater and juniper tickled his nose and teased his tastebuds as he breathed her in, but he held back from pulling her close.
+Her apology was a long-awaited salve to old wounds—soothing, yes—but years of longing and hurt couldn’t be undone with a mere sentence.

 The words came quickly—too quickly.
-He had moved on, was sure he didn't desire her.
-He couldn't need her.
+He survived, sure she no longer had a place in his heart.
+He didn’t need her.
 So why did her apology feel like balm and betrayal all at once?

-"I could always tell when you were lying.
-I still can."
+“I could always tell when you were lying, and today is no different.”
 Her voice softened with painful sincerity.
-"You haven't forgiven me.
+“You haven’t forgiven me.
 I made promises, and I broke them.
 When I learned I would be wed to the viscount, I was just as heartbroken.
-But duty left me little choice.
-My husband may have been controlling, yet he was a decent man.
-Even so..."
-She hesitated, then continued, "His candle in my heart never burned as brightly as yours did—and still does."
+But my father and duty to my family left me little choice.
+My husband may have been controlling, but he was a tolerable man.
+Even so...”
+She hesitated, then continued, “His candle in my heart never burned as brightly as yours did—and still does.”

 A hollow laugh escaped him, stripped of all warmth.
 “I know better than to believe any word that leaves your lips, Lady Williams.”
 The evenness of his tone did nothing to dull the blade behind it.
 “My time’s spoken for—two businesses, staff to manage, and a village that relies on me.
 Whatever we once thought, one thing is certain now.”
 He held her gaze, unreadable.
 “I don’t need you.”

-And he didn't pull away when her fingers brushed his.
-That light touch—barely there—anchored him, stirring something deep in his soul, something he had long buried.
+And he didn’t pull away when her fingers brushed his.
+That light touch—featherlike—anchored him, stirring something deep in his soul.
+His body leaned in, enjoying the tingles that shot through him.

-"You are strong," she said, her voice quiet, steady.
-"I hurt you when I left.
-Hearing it from my family, from our friends."
+“You are strong,” she said, her voice quiet, steady.
+“I hurt you when I left.
+Hearing it from my family, from our friends.”
 She hesitated, her grip lingering just enough to make him aware of the warmth seeping through his skin.
-"I'm considering returning permanently to Basildon, and I'd like for us to be… at least on speaking terms."
+“I’m considering returning permanently to Basildon, and I hope we might be… at least on speaking terms.”

 Her words hung between them, fragile yet heavy.
-Caelen's muscles coiled, his jaw clenched so tightly it ached.
-The past pressed against him, thick and unrelenting, dragging him back to a time when her touch had been a promise, not a reminder of what he had lost.
+His muscles coiled, his jaw clenched so tightly it ached.
+The past pressed against him, thick and unrelenting, dragging him back to a time when her touch had been a promise, not a reminder of the life that slipped through his fingers.

-He exhaled sharply, the fight draining from him.
-His shoulders sagged, not in defeat, but under the weight of years he had spent trying—and failing—to forget her.
+A sharp breath escaped him, the fight draining from his limbs.
+Shoulders sagged—not in defeat, but beneath the weight of years spent trying, and failing, to forget her.

-"I'm here now, Caelen," she breathed.
-"For the first time in my life, I'm free to choose.
-I don't care what station you were born into or what anyone might whisper.
-I'd like to begin again—if you'll let me.
-Since the day I moved, I've missed you.
-You must know that."
+“I’m here now, Caelen,” she breathed.
+“For the first time in my life, I am free to choose.
+I don’t care what station you were born into or what anyone might whisper.
+I’d like to begin anew—if you’ll let me.
+Since the day I moved, I’ve missed you.
+You must know that.”

 She’s come home with nothing to lose—except her heart.